DataDog/hiring-engineers/answers.md

-Exercise completed using a Vagrant Ubuntu Box
+## ENV Details:
+For this exercise I used a Vagrant Virtual Box with Ubuntu with the following elements
+- Python3
+- Pip3
+- Flask
+- VirtualEnv
+- Postgres
 All API calls were made using Postman

 ## Collecting Metrics: